MogulMethod Workbook™

 Step 3 — Come to Office Hours Ready to Tighten

 Bring your completed MogulBlueprint output to office hours on Wednesday.
-We're going to tighten it together — sharpen the module names, cut what's redundant, add what's missing, and make sure it flows like a real program someone would pay for.
+We're going to tighten it together — sharpen the names, cut what's redundant, add what's missing, and make sure it flows like something someone would actually pay for.

 Come with questions.
 Come with doubts.
 Come with "I'm not sure about this section."
 That's exactly what office hours are for.